brbbrb/latitude-vs-x-weather-dashboard/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

+This project uses data collected from a previous project to practice HTML, CSS, and Python skills in order to create a website.
+This website can be viewed here: https://brbbrb.github.io/web-design-challenge/

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.